tonezone6/SimpleCachedNetworking/README.md

 try URLSession.cached.cleanup()
 ```

-or you can use a policy instead:
+or use use `MaxSizeCleanupPolicy` policy:

 ```swift
 let size = 50 * 1024 * 1024 // 50 MB